Kensleemoy/cs430/README.md

 **piLeib** <br />
 piLeib takes in an integer argument and estimates pi using Leibniz's Series.
 The result is printed to the console.

+**piLeib-openmp** <br />
+piLeib takes in an integer argument and estimates pi using Leibniz's Series.
+OpenMP is used to share the workload of the for-loop and reduce the result into the chose variable.
+The result is printed to the console.

 **piMonte** <br />
 piMonte takes no parameters.
 It estimates pi using Monte Carlo's Pi